nbc-bravo/core/PATCHES.md

 * [Issue #2993367 patch 2: Add the migration from D7 Picture to Responsive Image](https://www.drupal.org/files/issues/2018-08-17/drupal-responsive_image_migration-2993367-2.patch)
 * [Issue #1178342 patch 156: Allow contributed modules to alter the format_date() function result](https://www.drupal.org/files/issues/2018-08-28/drupal-format_date_alter-1178342-156-8.6.x.patch)
 * [Issue #2998875 patch 1: Map menus when migrating content type settings](https://www.drupal.org/files/issues/2018-09-11/drupal-map_menus_migrate_content_types-2998875-1.patch)
+* [patches/short-circuit-media-presave.patch] : Short circuit media presave to avoid reaching out to fetch metadata
+  * This is done to speed up the migration as this data can be obtained from the database without reaching to MPX in the case of videos or reading the source image in the case of images.